Archive | education RSS feed for this section

 The National Council on Teacher Quality (NCTQ) is another billionaire funded organization selling SoR.
 Among their 5 action plans they highlight EdRepors in plan four.
 NCTQ claims it addresses “the use of high-quality curricula aligned to the science of reading.”
 They advise schools to sign on with EdReports which reviews reading materials and lets client schools know about their alignment with SoR.

-The NCTQ report declares that “only nine states require districts to select high-quality reading curriculum materials” (HCTQ) and noted that forward-looking states, like Arkansas, partner with EdReports.
+The NCTQ report declares that “only nine states require districts to select high-quality reading curriculum materials” (HQIM) and noted that forward-looking states, like Arkansas, partner with EdReports.
 This is a really strange claim.
 Arkansas students were 42nd of 52 states in fourth grade reading on the 2024 NAEP testing and their 8th graders were 37th of 52.
 Nothing wrong with these scores but they do not scream “forward-looking.”

 Amplify is an edtech company controlled by billionaire Laurene Powell Jobs.
 On the Amplify website the HQIM rating is described: